tobiaslkj/tobiaslkj.github.io/_posts/homelab/20231227/2023-12-27-home-lab-part-1.md

 ---

-# Part 1 of 3 - Creating the Hyper-V components
+# Part 1 of 3 - Creating and setting up the Hyper-V Components
 This series of post serves to help the future me or anyone else who would like to set up a virtualised home lab.

-This guide is part 1 of 3 for setting up a virtualised home lab with Hyper-V.
+This guide consists of 3 parts to setup a virtualised home lab.
+The purpose of each part is shown below.

+- Part 1 (this) - Creating and setting up the Hyper-V Components
+- Part 2 - VLAN Configuration
+- Part 3 - Setting up Internet and allow traffic between VLANs

+In this part, we will be covering the following:
+- Why this homelab?
+- The idea
+- Creating the Hyper-V Components
+	- Creating the Hyper-V Virtual Switches
+	- Creating the Firewall VM and installation of the pfsense
+	- Creating the Client VMs

 ## Prerequisites
 - Windows 10 PC with Hyper-V Enabled